Conskel/cln-blog/content/english/post/vpn-building.md

 ```

 ### Client Setup
-Now we've got an exit node we can configure our client to use the Tailnet.
+Now that we've got an exit node, we can configure a client connect to the Tailnet.
 After installing the [Windows package](https://tailscale.com/download/windows), we set two registry keys to use our custom Headscale server.

 ```
 HKLM:\SOFTWARE\Tailscale IPN\UnattendedMode=always
 HKLM:\SOFTWARE\Tailscale IPN\LoginURL=https://headscale.example.com
 ```

-We then load tailscale and it will prompt to login.
-This will then load a webpage, because we're using Headscale behind a proxy the URL will be incorrect and set to the localhost `127.0.0.1:8080`.
+After loading up tailscale, it will prompt to login which will then load a webpage.
+Because we're using Headscale behind a proxy the URL will be incorrect and set to the localhost `127.0.0.1:8080`.
 Change the first part of this to your headscale URL and you'll get instructions on how to enrol the client.
 This will include a generated client key.

 ```bash
 headscale -n user1 nodes register --key CCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCC
 ```

 Back in the windows client if we select our exit node, we can then start routing all traffic through it.
-We can then confirm that we're showing a different IP and country.
+Confirm that you're showing a different IP and country from your client machine.

 ```bash
 curl ifconfig.io
 curl ifconfig.io/country_code
 ```

-If this were a Linux client, we'd simply enrol the client in the tail net similar to before then re-run the Tailscale client and use the `--exit-node` option.
+If this were a Linux client, we'd simply enrol the client in the Tailnet similar to before then re-run the Tailscale client and use the `--exit-node` option.

 ```bash
 tailscale status